 An OpenFlow switch provides limited Quality-of-Service support (QoS) through a simple queuing mechanism.
-One (or more) queues can attach to a port and be used to map flows on it.
-Flows mapped to a specific queue will be treated according to that queue's configuration (e.g. min rate).
+One (or more) queues can attach to a port and be used to map flow entries on it.
+Flow entries mapped to a specific queue will be treated according to that queue's configuration (e.g. min rate).